Financial support at university

 To ensure postgraduate students could continue their valuable contribution to non-medical professions, the Government has made funding available for a capped number of postgraduate healthcare places for new starters starting between 1st August 2017 and 31st July 2018, on the same terms as were in place previously.

-From August 2018 new postgraduate pre-registration nursing, midwifery and allied health professional students will access loans from the Student Loans Company.
+Subject to parliamentary approval, from August 2018 new postgraduate pre-registration nursing, midwifery and allied health professional students will access loans from the Student Loans Company.
 Accessing loans will provide these students with at least 25% more up-front living cost support while they study.
 They will have access to the Learning Support Fund, administered by the NHS Business Services Authority, for support while attending clinical placements.

 From August 2018, most pre-registration dental hygiene and dental therapy students will be able to access loans.
 This will enable them to be at least 25% better off while they study, and to have access to the Learning Support Fund.
 For the cohort starting in 2018 to 2019 only, students at 5 institutions will continue to have access to an NHS bursary for the duration of their course.
 These providers will be required to reform their courses to fit the standard model from August 2019.